kstubh9/brew_manifests/README.md

 ## Project Highlights

 This repository contains manifests for ArgoCD.
-Bulk of the project is contained in [landing_page_pipeline](https://github.com/kstubh9/landing_page_pipeline)
+Bulk of the project is contained in [BREW PIPELINE](https://github.com/kstubh9/brew_pipeline)

 ## Project Structure